Title IX: Sexual Misconduct & Sex Discrimination

 The federal law known as Title IX was enacted in 1972 to protect people from discrimination based on sex in education.
 This includes prohibiting unequal treatment based on sex or gender as well as sexual harassment, gender-based harassment and sexual violence at institutions receiving public funding.
 It is the mandate of the Office of Compliance and Diversity to oversee Title IX Compliance at the College and help if you or others experience any such issues.

-CUNY’s Policy on Sexual Misconduct, which includes policies and procedures related to Title IX sexual harassment and other sexual misconduct, was revised on August 14, 2020.
-You may access the revised policy here.
+The City University of New York Policy on Sex-Based Misconduct includes policies and procedures related to Title IX sexual harassment and other sexual misconduct.
+You may access the policy here.

 Our Title IX coordinator and investigators have professional training in responding to sexual and gender-based harassment and provide vital supportive services.